 - Bank account routing and account number

-6.4.2 Set up state payroll tax accounts
+6.7.3 Set up local payroll tax accounts

 You’ll need to register with any state where you have employees living or working.
 We’ll use California as an example because so many foreign startups open their first U.S. office in San Francisco or Los Angeles.
 Note that your payroll provider may handle this for you, or this is something that Aprio Cloud can also manage for you.

 - Unemployment Insurance